-Administrators of Exchange server 2007 and 2010 can configure a transport rule to BCC messages to another address, bypassing the need for VBA or other solutions (and without the user's knowledge).
+Administrators of Exchange Server can configure a transport rule, or in Office 365, a Mail flow rule, to BCC messages to another address, bypassing the need for VBA or other solutions (and without the user's knowledge).

-Transport rules can be created and configured using a cmdlet or from the Exchange System Manager console.
+Transport and Mail flow rules can be created and configured using a cmdlet or from the Exchange System Manager console.

 To automatically Bcc all outgoing messages - OutlookCode.com

 Reply to All Includes My Address

 Warn before sending messages to the wrong email address